Selvasaha/Selvasaha/README.md

 ## 🌱 What Drives Me
 I'm passionate about using technology to **solve real-world problems**, whether it's optimizing processes or enhancing user experience.
 I believe in writing clean, maintainable code that not only works but **works beautifully**.
 Creativity fuels my coding journey, and I'm always eager to explore new technologies.

 ---

+## 🌟 Future Goals & Current Focus
+- **Learning Node.js** to enhance my back-end skills further.
+- Exploring more about **Cloud Computing** and **DevOps** to understand deployment and automation.
+- Keen to dive deeper into **AI and machine learning** to integrate smart features into my future projects.
+- Continuously improving my JavaScript skills and exploring **TypeScript**.

+---